jdarosTD/android-strings-converter/README.md

 This plugin is based on a python script.
 You have to firstly install Python3.
 Then several modules needed :

-Here is an extract of the libraries used in the script , so be sure everything is available.
+Here is an extract of the libraries used in the script , so be sure everything is available using the "pip install" command.

 ```python
   import gspread